 Honfleur Travel Guide

-Honfleur is a beautiful and famous city on the English Channel.
+Honfleur is a beautiful and famous city on the English Channel in France.
 This city is among the best cities to visit in France.
-Our visit to Honfleur was part of our Northern France road trip last Summer.
-The small city has a beautiful port, old town, delicious seafood and the oldest wooden church in France to offer.
-Making it a must-visit place and clear why it’s so popular among tourists in France.
+Our visit to Honfleur was part of our Northern France road trip in the Summer of 2022.
+The small city has a beautiful port, old town, delicious seafood and the oldest wooden church in France on offer.
+Making it a must-visit place and making clear why it’s so popular among tourists in France.
 When asking yourself where is Honfleur in France?
 And is Honfleur in Normandy?
 Yes, Honfleur is in Normandy, it’s located on the banks of the Seine, across from Le Havre.
 The city is situated near where the Seine streams in the English Channel.
 It’s in the Calvados region in Normandy in North Western France to be exact.
 It’s a perfect stop on any road trip.

 1. The Port